 Although webinars can also be used by companies to get participants interested in buying their products and/or services, it must be noted that webinars should not be used as sales pitches — their primary objective is to provide value for the participants, in the form of valuable insights, facts and other information.

-According to several studies, people usually grasp information faster if it’s written down and is visually appealing.
+, people usually grasp information faster if it’s written down and is visually appealing.
 Therefore, hosting such virtual events as webinars can be great ways to create visibility, generate leads and boost revenue for any business.

 How to Make Money Offering Webinars